Har-Kuun/certificate-expiry-monitor/README.md

 # Certificate Expiry Monitor

+This is the Chinese-simplified version of the original Certficate Expiry Monitor.
+Example site: https://ssl.qing.su/

+Version 1.3 was forked and translated.
+Other codes were kept untouched.

 ## About

 Certificate Expiry Monitor is an open source monitoring tool for certificates.
 It monitors websites and emails you when the certificates are about to expire.